Transport plans, policies, strategies and tools

-Hampshire County Council is the Highway Authority for all local roads (non motorways and trunk roads) within its administrative area.
-We are also responsible for supporting public transport and community transport services that are not commercially viable- Emerging Waterside Transport Strategy
+Hampshire County Council is the Highway and Transport Authority for most roads in Hampshire.
+National Highways is responsible for motorways and trunk roads.
+We also support public and community transport services that are not commercially viable.

 -